Travis

 Please be aware that you will also need to follow the instructions on disabling SSL verification below in order to use Travis CI Enterprise.

-With a root certificate from a trusted certificate authority #
+Organization with a root certificate from a trusted certificate authority #

 If your organization’s internal certificate authority does use a root certificate purchased from a trusted certificate authority, the above will not apply.
 You will not need to disable SSL verification and can proceed as if you are using a certificate directly from a trusted certificate authority.